ItaloHugoMDS/Threat_Hunting/README.md

 ![Encrypted Traffic 2 - Lack of DNS](./images/Encrypted_Traffic_2_Lack_of_DNS.png "Encrypted Traffic 2 - Lack of DNS")

-The secure suspicious connections are highlighted, but again, no previous queries for the addresses, making those rogue connection and, in conclusion, malicious.
+The suspicious connections are highlighted, but again, no previous queries for the addresses, making those rogue connection and, in conclusion, malicious.

 During the assessment of the DNS and TCP frames, other strange behaviours were noticed, this time involving TCP